sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/03_Multiple_VPC_Networks.md

 6. Click **nic1** and select **nic2**.
 7. Verify that **nic2** is attached to **mynetwork**, is assigned an internal IP address within that subnet (10.128.0.0/20), and has applicable firewall rules.

-<ql-infobox>Each network interface has its own internal IP address so that the VM instance can communicate with those networks.</ql-infobox>
+Each network interface has its own internal IP address so that the VM instance can communicate with those networks.

 1. In the Cloud Console, navigate to **Navigation menu** > **Compute Engine** > **VM instances**.